Vrroom/vgtrees/README.md

 # vgtrees

 An app that lets you group related elements in vector graphics.
-See [related project](https://github.com/Vrroom/vectorrvnn) for more details.
+See related projects [1](https://github.com/Vrroom/vectorrvnn) and [2](https://github.com/Vrroom/emoji-dataset) for more details.